Conte-Ecology/basinCharacteristics/percentSandy/README.md

    - Merges the necessary data tables in order to connect spatial data to necessary soil classification
    - Loops through the state polygons, creating state rasters of the sandy category
    - Mosaicks all of the state raster and the full range empty raster
+   - Saves the completed rasters to the `percentSandy\gisFiles\Northeast\outputFiles` directory

 ## Output Rasters